slcs-jsc/mptrac/docs/manual/apps/atm_dist.md

 Statistical paramters that can be calculated are:

-* absdev
 * mean
 * stddv
 * min
 * max
+* skew
+* kurt
+* absdev
 * median
 * mad

 The here used statistics are the gnu statistic library.
-More informati on the [gnu statistics library](https://www.gnu.org/software/gsl/doc/html/statistics.html) can be found on their webpage.
+More information on the [gnu statistics library](https://www.gnu.org/software/gsl/doc/html/statistics.html) can be found on their webpage.

 An example command line for running atm_dist looks like as follows: